-Marketing Your Program
+Marketing the Program

 It is much easier to market a program with a recognizable logo and mission than it is to market a vaguely-defined program.
-National RTAP went through a branding process in 2011 in order to brand the program and market it to current and new customers.
-The program lacked a clear image that was known by all of its stakeholders.
+About ten years ago, National RTAP went through a branding process in order to create an identity for the program and market it to current and new customers.
+The program had previously lacked a clear image that was known by all of its stakeholders.
 Since the branding project was implemented, we have seen an increase in name recognition.
-Though this type of marketing may be impossible to carry out within a DOT, there are ways you can market your program that will increase information dissemination.
+The following guidance is provided to assist a State RTAP Manager to market the program in ways that will increase information dissemination.
 State RTAP program marketing can be accomplished through many vehicles, including word-of-mouth, email, website postings, social media, direct mail, commercials, listservs, and through local councils.
 The Colorado RTAP program hosts a monthly transit call that is attended by many participants.
 State DOTs can also be incredibly helpful in promoting RTAP program trainings.

-Creating an RTAP Website
+Creating a State RTAP Website

-Easy ways for a state RTAP manager to market the program include setting up a webpage or website specifically for the RTAP program and keeping it up to date.
-State RTAP managers could also have an “elevator speech” for the RTAP program and use it to increase awareness of the program and its resources both within the DOT and in the field.
+Easy ways for a State RTAP manager to market the program include setting up a webpage or website specifically for the RTAP program and keeping it up to date.
+State RTAP managers could also have an “elevator speech” for the RTAP program and use it to increase awareness of the program and its resources both within the State DOT and in the field.

 National RTAP Tools

 Since it was launched in 2011, Website Builder has allowed users to create and design websites that are hosted on the National RTAP server free of charge.
 For this updated version of Website Builder, National RTAP has used customer feedback to make product improvements.
-Website Builder Version 2 makes it easier for users to create and edit their sites by providing a basic template, simplified design functions, and new support resources.
+Website Builder Version 3.0 makes it easier for users to create and edit their sites by providing a basic template, simplified design functions, and new support resources.